NoBlackBoxes/LastBlackBox/course/versions/enb/07_microphones-and-speakers/README.md

 Task 3: Load it on your host computer and plot it
 ---------------------------------
 Transfer the recorded file to your host computer and plot it using matplotlib.
-For file transfer, you can use the commands as introduced before, or any other tool, such as WinSCP or FileZilla.
+For file transfer, you can use the commands or Visual Studio Code as introduced before, or any other tool, such as WinSCP or FileZilla for SSH-based file transer.

 Task 4: Record a whistling sound